Codes4Fun/bitcoin-tax-tools/README.md

 ## run it locally!

-You can run it locally using node.js/npm, pull the files from github or download and uncompress them and then from command line:
+You can run it locally using node.js/npm, use git to clone from github or [download](https://github.com/Codes4Fun/bitcoin-tax-tools/archive/gh-pages.zip) and uncompress them and then from command line:

 ```
 npm install -g grunt-cli